diogofranciscop/RAG-WYnova/README.md

 # RAG-WYnova
-This is the pratical test for the AI engineer position at WYNova.
+This is the pratical test for the AI engineer position at WYnova.

 ## Overview
 The goal of this project is to demonstrate the ability to build a minimal Retrieval-Augmented Generation (RAG) application in a standardized way.